SAS Technical Support and Policies

 Web Interface Technical Chat (where it is available)

-Provide fixes where they are already available as well as access to the product documentation and self-help resources*.
+Provides fixes where they are already available as well as access to the product documentation and self-help resources*.
+SAS software in Limited Support does not qualify for Severity Level 1 or Severity Level 2 critical support requests.

-This support lasts until the software product is retired.
+Limited Support lasts until the SAS software product is retired.

 Provided where they are already available.